Egg-sharing is a way to get cheaper private IVF treatment in Manchester and Cheshire.

 - You will receive full counselling from our team of trained counsellors at Manchester Fertility, who will discuss with you the full implications of being an egg donor.

-You can also visit our dedicated egg and sperm donors website, www.manchesterdonors.com, where you’ll find full details about egg donation and its implications, including FAQs.
+Visit our dedicated egg and sperm donors website, www.manchesterdonors.com, where you’ll find full details about egg donation and its implications, including FAQs.
 Or you can fill out this form to apply to become an egg-sharer today.